AUS

 Future-proofing NZ’s largest hospital with resilient infrastructure on a constrained site

-McConnell Dowell and Built Environs in partnership, are constructing a new plant building at Auckland City Hospital.
-This multidisciplinary project includes civil engineering, tunnelling, building and services components.
+McConnell Dowell and Built Environs, in partnership, have successfully delivered a new Plant Building at Auckland City Hospital – a multidisciplinary project incorporating civil engineering, tunnelling, building works and complex services integration.

-This six-storey, seismically resilient facility is the backbone of New Zealand’s largest critical services infrastructure project – designed to support hospital operations for the next 100 years.
-Built on a highly constrained site, it delivers essential services including emergency power, medical gases, chilled and potable water, stormwater, diesel storage, and backup systems to ensure uninterrupted life-safety services campus-wide.
+The completed six-storey, seismically resilient facility is designed to support hospital operations for the next 100 years and provides essential campus-wide services including emergency power, medical gases, chilled and potable water, stormwater systems, diesel storage and backup infrastructure.

 Creative Construction